-However, after several friends specifically asked me if I had tried chaga for my Hashimoto’s, my interest became piqued and off to google I went.
+However, after several friends specifically asked me if I had tried it for my Hashimoto’s, my interest became piqued and off to google I went.
 Well, would you know, chaga isn’t some slimy, gross mushroom?
-Chaga is actually more wood like in texture and can be ground into powder to make a rich, coffee like drink.
-I like coffee so I thought maybe I could actually try chaga!
+Chaga is actually more wood-like in texture and can be ground into powder to make a rich, coffee-like drink.
+I like coffee so I thought maybe I could actually try mushroom tea/coffee!

-More amazing than the taste are the medicinal properties of chaga.
+More amazing than the taste is the medicinal properties.
 Along with being a great immune booster to help prevent the flu and colds from settling it, chaga also helps support the immune system to function properly.
-(This is great for anyone with a compromised immune system due to autoimmune disorders) Chaga is considered to be one of the best adaptogen herbs so it will help support the body during times of stress and help your immune system regulate.
+(This is great for anyone with a compromised immune system due to autoimmune disorders like Hashimoto’s) Chaga is considered to be one of the best adaptogen herbs so it will help support the body during times of stress and help your immune system regulate.

 Inflammation is a common problem with a lot of diseases and illnesses.
-Chaga is a natural anti inflammatory source.
+Chaga is a natural anti-inflammatory herb.

 I have yet to see any cautions of drinking chaga, but like anything else in the supplement world, drinking a small amount first to see how you react is a good idea.
 I personally drink a cup a day but I have a friend drinking just a few tablespoons at a time and having good success.

-While chaga can be found in capsules and tinctures, I decided to try my hand at making chaga tea.
+While it can be found in capsules and tinctures, I decided to try my hand at making chaga tea.
 I make a gallon at a time so I have enough for my family for a week.
-While I’ve seen a lot of methods of making chaga, I decided the crock pot method was the easiest.
+While I’ve seen a lot of methods of making this tea, I decided the crock pot method was the easiest.

 How to make chaga tea

-On Sunday nights, I put a 1/4 cup of chaga in my crock pot along with a gallon of water.
-I set the crock pot on low for a few hours.
-Before bed, I move it to warm and let it simmer over night.
-I’ve seen conflicting information but common sense tells me I don’t want it to get too hot and lose the medicinal value of chaga.
-In the morning we have hot chaga ready for us!
+On Sunday nights, I put a 1/4 cup of powdered chaga in my crock pot along with a gallon of water.
+I set the slow cooker on low for a few hours.
+Before bed, I move it to warm and let it simmer overnight.
+I’ve seen conflicting information but common sense tells me I don’t want it to get too hot and lose the medicinal value.
+In the morning we have hot chaga tea ready for us!

-Chaga is available online to purchase in whole, powdered and tinctured form. (available on Amazon) When looking for a source make sure you find one that says ‘wild crafted’ as you do not want “farmed” chaga.
+Chaga is available online to purchase in whole, powdered and tinctured form. (available on Amazon) When looking for a source make sure you find one that says ‘wildcrafted’ as well as from an ethical source.

 Have you had any health improvements using chaga or other medicinal mushrooms?